-In many cases where there is - you know, CPJ has a long record of tracking these cases.
-And we have the Impunity Index, where, you know, for example, Russia has always been one of the leading, most infamous countries on this list.
-And it's - and in 90 percent of these cases the perpetrators are not even identified, let alone prosecuted and punished for their actions.
+In many cases where there is-you know, CPJ has a long record of tracking these cases.
+And we have the Impunity Index, where-for example, Russia has always been one of the leading, most infamous countries on this list.
+And in 90 percent of these cases the perpetrators are not even identified, let alone prosecuted and punished for their actions.

 So it's very difficult to pinpoint.
-But what we can say for sure is that these governments, where the attacks on the press happen with impunity, have the - are responsible for creating the climate and the atmosphere in which these crimes are being committed.
+But what we can say for sure is that these governments, where the attacks on the press happen with impunity, are responsible for creating the climate and the atmosphere in which these crimes are being committed.
 They are responsible for allowing this atmosphere of impunity, to say the least.
+And, again, as

-And, you know, as, again, Yulia Latynina very eloquently put it, they have either lost control of the violence or have voluntarily relinquished this control.
+Yulia Latynina very eloquently put it, they have either lost control of the violence or have voluntarily relinquished this control.
 We don't know which one.
-But the truth of the matter is that journalists are being attacked with disconcerting frequencies - frequency - in Russia and other countries of the Soviet bloc.
+But the truth of the matter is that journalists are being attacked with disconcerting frequency in Russia and other countries of the Soviet bloc.
 And the perpetrators are almost never brought to justice.

-WARLICK: Anyone else like to respond to this?
+Ms. WARLICK.
+Anyone else like to respond to this?

-KENT: I think that's just the point, that it all depends on the tone set at the top.
-In many cases you'll have no idea who really gave the order for something or whether some local official or policeman just felt, well, hey, it seems - it seems like open season on journalists, so I'm going to do my part.
+Mr. Kent.
+I think that's just the point, that it all depends on the tone set at the top.
+In many cases you'll have no idea who really gave the order for something or whether some local official or policeman just felt, well, hey, it seems like open season on journalists, so I'm going to do my part.